 - Server Name Enter a descriptive name for the server. - Server Connection Details Select a connection type (HTTP or HTTPS) and enter a hostname and port.
 If you select HTTPS and the server has a self-signed certificate, you must add that certificate to the certificate store by using the Certificates tab. - Cluster Specify which cluster to attach this server.
-Typically, this setting is unchanged from the default cluster.

-• Server Status - Select the Active check box to make this server active and able to process requests.

-• Settings - Add one or more server settings specific to this server.
+Typically, this setting is unchanged from the default cluster. - Server Status Select the Active check box to make this server active and able to process requests. - Settings Add one or more server settings specific to this server.
 These settings supersede those set in the Default Server Settings tab.

-Remember to update the appropriate local.properties file for the server you create to reference the Server ID number in GAAP.
-For more information, refer to the GAAP Deployment Guide.
+Remember to update the appropriate local.properties file for the server you create to reference the Server ID number in Intelligent Automation.
+For more information, refer to the Genesys Intelligent Automation Migration Guide.

-In the Servers list, you can click one of the following in the Actions column:
+In the Servers list, you can select one of the following in the Actions column:

-- Edit Edit the server settings. - Reload Settings If you have made changes to this sever, click this option to reload the settings. - Delete Delete the server from the GAAP environment.
+• Edit - Edit the server settings. - Reload Settings If you have made changes to this server, click this option to reload the settings. - Delete Delete the server from the Intelligent Automation environment.